munificent/hauberk/docs/mage.md

     * Lore: shows full information for an item or artifact, including hidden powers.
     * Perception: shows detailed information about a monster including the max damage it can do in one round by each attack.

-* Enchanting: The magic of nature
+* Enchanting: Changing living things

     * Heal: restore HP.
     * Haste Self: increase character's speed.